stefaneidelloth/treezjs/doc/components/color/color.md

    ...
 ```

+## JavaScript Attributes

+### value

+Returns the current color as enum value.
+If the color does not belong to the predefined colors, an enum value with the name 'custom' (including the custom hex string) is returned.

+In orde to set the value, you can either use an enum value or a string value (including the hex code or the name of the color).

+### disabled

+The disabled state as a boolean value.

+### hidden

+The hidden state as a boolean value.

+### width

+The total css width as a string, e.g. '500px'.

+### label

+The label text that is shown before the color as a string.

 ## HTML String Attributes

+### value

-* **value**: Returns the current color value as hex string, e.g. '#0000ff'.
-'In order to set the value, you can either use a hex string or the name of a predefined color, e.g. 'blue'.
+In order to set the value, you can either use a hex string (e.g. value = '#0000ff') or the name of a predefined color, e.g. value = 'blue'.

+If you access the value with element.getAttribute('value'), the hex code of the color is returned as a string.

+### disabled

+If you want to enable the component:

+* Do not specify the 'disabled' attribute in the html tag

+* Use element.setAttribute('disabled', null))

+If you want to disable the component:

+* Specify the 'disabled' attribute in the html tag, e.g. disabled = ''

-* **disabled**: Set to null to enable the component and set to any other value to disable the component.
+* Use element.setAttribute('disabled','') or set it to any other value not equal to null.

+### hidden

+If you want to show the component:

+* Do not specify the 'hidden' attribute in the html tag

+* Use element.setAttribute('hidden', null))

+If you want to hide the component:

+* Specify the 'hidden' attribute in the html tag, e.g. hidden = ''

-* **hidden**: Set to null to show the component and set to any other value to hide the component.
+* Use element.setAttribute('hidden','') or set it to any other value not equal to null.

+### width

-* **width**: The total css width of the component.
+The total css width of the component, e.g. '500px'

-* **label**: The label text that is shown before the color.

-## JavaScript Attributes

-* **value**: Returns the current color as enum value.
-If the color does not belong to the predefined, colors an enum value with the name 'custom' and a custom hex string is returned.
-In orde to set the value, you can either use an enum value or a string value (hex code or color name).

-* **disabled**: The disabled state as a boolean value.

-* **hidden**: The hidden state as a boolean value.

-* **width**: The total css width as a string, e.g. '500px'.

-* **label**: The label text that is shown before the color as a string.
+### label

+The label text.

 ----